sapegin/washingcode-book/manuscript/070_Naming_is_hard.md

 <!-- expect(x).toBe(false) -->

 What are we disabling here?
-Don’t try to answer, it was a rhetorical question.
-We’ll never know that.
+It’s impossible to answer without reading the `appendScriptTag()` function’s code.

 How many parameters are too many?
 In my experience, more than two parameters are already too many.
 Additionally, any boolean parameter is automatically too many.